cilium/cilium/Documentation/gettingstarted/ipvlan.rst

 Masquerading with iptables in L3-only mode is not possible since netfilter hooks are bypassed in the kernel in this mode, hence L3S (symmetric) had to be introduced in the kernel at the cost of performance.
-However, Cilium supports its own BPF-based masquerading which does not rely in any way on iptables masquerading.
-If the ``global.installIptablesRules`` parameter is set to ``"false"`` and ``global.masquerade`` set to ``"true"``, then Cilium will use the more efficient BPF-based masquerading where ipvlan can remain in L3 mode as well (instead of L3S).
-A Linux kernel v4.16 or higher would be required for BPF-based masquerading.

 Example ConfigMap extract for ipvlan in pure L3 mode: